Mcful123/F4Tchamber/README.md

 # set_profile(t_hr, t_min, profile)

-This function is what will actually make and send profile to the chamber.
-Profile takes an integer from 1 to 39: profile 40 is reserved for turning off the chamber using Python.
+This function is what will actually make and send profiles to the chamber. 'profile' takes an integer from 1 to 39: profile 40 is reserved for turning off the chamber using Python.
 The profile will be saved to this profile slot. <br />
 t_hr and t_min takes integer from 0-999 and 0-59 respectively.
 This specifies the time spent soaking at each temperature. <br />
 The global variable temps should be filled with every temperature the chamber should soak at.
 This can be done manually or aided with the 'set_temps()' function.